Sebastián Canovas

-"Sociedad Mexicana de Acuarelistas" under Guati Rojo, Manuel Arrieta, Roberto Vargas, Demetrio Llordén, Leonard Brooks.

-More recently, from 2010 through 2012, he has attended the Instituto Allende, under Philip Cusini and the Tamayo Academy in Mexico City.
+Biography

+Education

+After attending the Instituto Cumbres (1971–1976), Sebastián Canovas obtained his bachelor's degree in industrial design from Universidad Anahuac in Mexico City.

 Career

-Sebastián Canovas obtained his Bachelor's degree in Industrial Design from Universidad Anahuac in Mexico City.
-He started his career as a furniture designer in his father's family business, Galerías D'Canovas.
+Canovas started his career as a furniture designer in his father's family business, Galerías D'Canovas.
 Some customers, who saw his early work, suggested he become a full-time painter.

-Sebastián has worked in various techniques, particularly watercolor.

-Sebastián has had two distinct periods:
+He then studied watercolor painting under Isabel Leduc.
+Next was the "Sociedad Mexicana de Acuarelistas" under Guati Rojo, Manuel Arrieta, Roberto Vargas, Demetrio Llordén, Leonard Brooks.